ansible-collections/dellemc.os10/roles/os10_acl/README.md

 Example playbook
 ----------------

 This example uses the *os10_acl* role to configure different types of ACLs (standard and extended) for both IPv4 and IPv6 and assigns the access-class to the line terminals.
 The example creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_network_os* variable with the corresponding Dell EMC networking OS name.
+The hosts file should define the *ansible_network_os* variable with the corresponding Dell EMC Networking OS name.

 When *os10_cfg_generate* is set to true, it generates the configuration commands as a .part file in the *build_dir* path.
 By default it is set to false.
 It writes a simple playbook that only references the *os10_acl* role.